-- continue the clinical development of KPI-012 for PCED; - initiate and continue the research and development of KPI-012 for additional indications, including initiating and conducting clinical trials; - scale up our manufacturing processes and capabilities to manufacture the clinical supply of KPI-012; - seek regulatory approval for KPI-012 for PCED in the United States and other jurisdictions; - seek regulatory approval for KPI-012 for additional indications; - grow our sales, marketing and distribution capabilities in connection with the commercialization of any product candidates for which we may submit for and obtain marketing approval; - initiate and progress any preclinical development programs under our MSC-S platform, including from our KPI-014 program; - conduct clinical trials and other development activities and/or seek marketing approval for any product candidates we may develop in the future; - in-license or acquire the rights to other products, product candidates or technologies; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, scientific, manufacturing, commercial and management personnel to support our operations; - expand our operational, financial and management systems; and - increase our product liability insurance coverage if we initiate commercialization efforts for our product candidates.
+- continue the clinical development of KPI-012 for PCED; - initiate and continue the research and development of KPI-012 for additional indications, such as Limbal Stem Cell Deficiency, including initiating and conducting preclinical studies and clinical trials; - scale up our manufacturing processes and capabilities to manufacture the clinical supply of KPI-012; - seek regulatory approval for KPI-012 for PCED in the United States and other jurisdictions; - seek regulatory approval for KPI-012 for additional indications; - grow our sales, marketing and distribution capabilities in connection with the commercialization of any product candidates for which we may submit for and obtain marketing approval; - initiate and progress any preclinical development programs under our MSC-S platform, including from our KPI-014 program; - conduct clinical trials and other development activities and/or seek marketing approval for any product candidates we may develop in the future; - in-license or acquire the rights to other products, product candidates or technologies; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control, scientific, manufacturing, commercial and management personnel to support our operations; - expand our operational, financial and management systems; and - increase our product liability insurance coverage if we initiate commercialization efforts for our product candidates.

 We expect to continue to incur significant expenses and operating losses.
 Net losses may fluctuate significantly from quarter-to-quarter and year-to-year.
-We anticipate that our cash and cash equivalents as of March 31, 2023, together with anticipated funding from the California Institute for Regenerative Medicine, or CIRM, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements into the first quarter of 2025.
+We anticipate that our cash, cash equivalents and short-term investments as of June 30, 2023, together with the \$15.0 million of funding anticipated under the CIRM Award, will enable us to fund our operations, lease and debt service obligations, and capital expenditure requirements into the second quarter of 2025.
 We expect that our existing cash resources will be sufficient to enable us to obtain safety and efficacy data from our ongoing CHASE trial of KPI-012 in PCED.
-However, we do not expect that our existing cash resources will be sufficient to enable us to complete the clinical development of KPI-012 for PCED or any other indication.
+However, we do not expect that our existing cash resources will be sufficient to enable us to complete the clinical development of KPI-012 for PCED or for any other indication.
 We have based our estimates on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
+For example, we may not receive all of the funds awarded under the CIRM Award.
 As a result, we could deplete our available capital resources sooner or later than we currently expect.